dorn-haus/ops/README.md

 - A `scope global` static prefix in the `fd00::/8` range.
 This appears to be the prefix `fdaa:bbcc:ddee:0/64` on these modems.

-The Bastion server runs `radvd` and advertises the `fd10:8::/64` prefix.
-This gives deterministic addresses that I can use for bootstrapping and addressing kubelets.
-This way no static IPs need to be configured.

 The router has IPv6 pinholing configured to access the load balancers from the outside.
 Cloudflare sits in front of the them and provides IPv4 connectivity.